-Engineers Canada makes available and promotes information, systems and agreements to facilitate mobility for registered engineers.
-The National Membership Database further enhances the ease of movement of engineers across Canada.
+Engineers Canada makes available and promotes information, systems and agreements to facilitate mobility for registered engineers, both within Canada and internationally.

 Foreign credential recognition

 Engineers Canada, with support from PEO, developed the International Institutions and Degrees Database to provide timely information on various degrees and institutions around the world that have been compared to Canadian standards.
 Engineers Canada has also created the International Engineering Graduate Roadmap to Engineering in Canada (newcomers.engineering.ca) to provide a central location for international engineering graduates to access information on entering Canada's engineering profession.
 The website is used by more international professionals seeking licensure than any other website in Canada.